MankaranRooprai/piraten-karpen/logbook.md

 January 13, 2023
 Added refinements to the code, including putting all relevant method in the Dice class in the pk package and only making the PiratenKarpen class the point of entry.

+January 14, 2023
+Refined code to make it easier to read, and changed game to calculate score only when 3 skulls have been accumulated, not before.